 Sept 23: The first of Rowland Whyte's newsletters to Sir Robert Sidney.
 Sir Robert Sidney (1563-1626), of Penshurst, Kent, returned in August to his post as Governor of Flushing, where Rowland Whyte was his Clerk of Munition.

 Whyte was in Sidney's service from c.1575 until Sidney's death.
 Sidney to Lady Sidney, Aug 25, Flushing: 'I send Rowland Whyte over to you...
 Rowland Whyte you may send to the court, for I send him for that purpose'.

 Thereafter whenever Sidney was abroad Whyte sent him frequent letters, an invaluable source of court news; these continued after Whyte became Postmaster of the Court in 1598.
-Shown here as SD.
+Shown here as ^{SD}.

 The letters between Whyte and Sidney, and other Sidney family letters quoted here are in Arthur Collins, ed.
 Letters and memorials of State (1746, 2 vols), and/or in C.L.Kingsford, ed.
-HMC Report on the Manuscripts of Lord De L'Isle and Dudley (Vol II, 1934).
-See now: The Letters (1595-1608) of Rowland Whyte, ed.
-Michael G. Brennan, Noel J. Kinnamon and Margaret P. Hannay (Philadelphia, 2013).
+HMC Report on the Manuscripts of Lord De L'Isle and Dudley (Vol II, 1934), which has additional letters, and corrections.

 Court news.
-Sept 23, London, Rowland Whyte to Sir Robert Sidney: 'I was told that Sir William Cornwallis doth often trouble her Majesty's ears with tales of my Lord of Essex...which breeds unquietness in the Queen and occasions the like in my Lord'.
+Sept 23, London, Rowland Whyte to Sir Robert Sidney:

+'I was told that Sir William Cornwallis doth often trouble her Majesty's ears with tales of my Lord of Essex...which brings unquietness in the Queen and confirms the like in my Lord'.

-'My Lord of Southampton doth with too much familiarity court the fair Mistress Vernon, while his friends observing the Queen's humours towards my Lord of Essex do what they can to bring her to favour him, but it is yet in vain'. $^{\rm SD}$
+'My Lord of Southampton doth with too much familiarity court the fair Mistress Vernon, while his friends observing the Queen's humours towards my Lord of Essex do what they can to bring her to favour him, but it is yet in vain'.^{SD}

 The Earls of Essex, Southampton, and the Queen.
 Henry Wotton, who became one of Essex's secretaries in 1595, recalled that at one time Fulke Greville 'had almost super-induced into favour the Earl of Southampton; which yet being timely discovered, my Lord of Essex chose to evaporate his thoughts in a sonnet (being his common way) to be sung before the Queen (as it was) by one Hales, in whose voice she took some pleasure'...
 'And if thou should'st by her be now forsaken, She made thy Heart too strong for to be shaken'.
 [Reliquiae Wottonianae, 165].

 No more of Essex's sonnet is known; Robert Hales, a fine singer, was a court lutenist, 1582-1615.
 Elizabeth Vernon, a Maid of Honour, a cousin of Essex, secretly married Henry Wriothesley, 3rd Earl of Southampton, in 1598.
 Sept 25, Barnes, Robert Beale to Sir Robert Sidney: